acoustic-content-samples/sample-sites-pzn/README.md

 	username: string = '';
 	pzn_tag: string = '';
 ```
-6. Unsubscribe from the authentication service:
+6. Replace the ngOnDestroy function with the following to unsubscribe from the authentication service:
 ```
 	ngOnDestroy() {
 		this.configSub.unsubscribe();